Edna Sadie Farnsworth

 Instead, following completion of a B.F.A in 1938, she began teaching at Southern California Junior College, now La Sierra University, in the fall of 1939.
 Two years later, at the age of 56, she completed an M.Mus. at nearby Redlands University.
 By the time she retired in 1961, at the age of 77, she had taught music for 55 years in two SDA colleges.

 A remarkable person and consummate musician, Farnsworth's record number of years in running the music department at AUC was unmatched by any subsequent chair in music at an SDA college or university until 1999, when Marvin Robertson retired following 33 years of leadership at Southern Adventist University.
 That contribution, coupled with 22 more years at another SDA school on the opposite side of the country during its formative years, made her role in the beginning years of music in SDA higher education truly unique.
-She was living in Riverside, California, at the time of her death at age 81.
+She was living in Riverside, California, at the time of her death on April 24, 1966, at age 81.

 Sources: And There Was Light, A History of South Lancaster Academy, Lancaster Junior college, and Atlantic Union College, Volume I, Myron F. Wehtje, 1982, 83, 84, 104, 135, 149, 156, 182; The Lancastrian, October 27, 1932, 3, February 8, 1935, 1, April 15, 1937, 3; AUC Lancastrian Yearbook, Volume 3, 1929; Melvin S. Hill, A History of Music Education in Seventh-day Adventist Western Colleges (Doctoral Dissertation), 1959, 207, Obituary, The Review and Herald, July 21, 1966, 4; Social Security Death Index.